VineetNair97/Ames-Housing-Prediction-of-sale-price-/README.md

 We prepared our data in multiple steps:

-1. Duplicated entries
+1. Duplicated entries:
 In the first step, we tried to see if there are any duplicate rows or columns in the dataset and we found none.
-2. Missing values
+2. Missing values:
-We found out that there were total 13997 entries listed as missing values and that was distributed among 27 variables out of 82.
+We found out that there were total 13997 entries listed as missing values and that was distributed among 27 variables out of 82. for this dataset, there are surprisingly few nulls in the numeric data.
-3. Outliers
-for this dataset, there are surprisingly few nulls in the numeric data.
 Almost all the nulls are in the categorical variables.
 We also found out that some of the variables like ‘Pool QC’, ‘Alley’, ‘Misc.
 Feature’, ‘Fence’ and ‘Fireplace Qu’ had the highest percentage of missing values.
 Upon further inspection, we realized that all these variables had class ‘NA ‘which means the feature isn’t available in the house but could have been inferred as missing values.
 So, we checked each variable